OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:78

 > May the arrogant be ashamed, for they wrong me with lies;
-> But I shall meditate on Your precepts.
+> But I shall reflect on Your precepts.

 ## Psalm 119:79